|INFRASTRUCTURE DEVELOPMENT & WORKS

 We ask you to please drive carefully and to the condition of the road, especially through work sites.
 Observe the speed restrictions to ensure your safety and the safety of the road crews delivering the reconstruction works.

-During this period regular updates will be posted on the West Wimmera Shire website and Facebook page to inform the community of current and impending road works throughout the shire.
+Regular updates will be posted on the West Wimmera Shire website and Facebook page to inform the community of current and impending road works throughout the shire.

 For further information please do not hesitate to contact our project manager Les Edmistone on 0402 166 325 or email firstname.lastname@example.org.